K-DEL1999/RC_Controller/README.md

-# RC_Controller
+# RC_Controller Implementation in ESP32

-## Datasheet conventions
+Datasheet conventions: Commands, bit state conditions, and register names are written in _courier_ Pin names and pin signal conditions are written in **courier_bold**

-Commands, bit state conditions, and register names are written in _courier_ Pin names and pin signal conditions are written in **courier_bold**
+## Project Structure

 ## Connection